Beverly Hills railway station: History

 All platform buildings on the East Hills line were built to the same general design and plan, which was revised after initial planning to include a booking office, Station Master's office and parcels office.
-The platform at Beverly Hills is unique on the line by having the' Down' side straight and the "Up" side curved.
+The platform at Beverly Hills is unique on the line by having the "down" side straight and the "up" side curved.
 Beverly Hills station opened on 21 December 1931 as Dumbleton when the line was extended from Kingsgrove to East Hills.
-It was renamed Beverly Hills on 24 August 1940.
-The line through the station was duplicated in 1948.

-The line was electrified from Kingsgrove in 1939, duplicated in 1948, and in 1987 the East Hills terminus was connected to the Main Southern Line at Glenfield Junction.
-Dumbleton was renamed Beverly Hills in 1940, and the railway station was also renamed.
+The line was electrified from Kingsgrove in 1939 and duplicated in 1948.
+The suburb of Dumbleton was renamed Beverly Hills in 1940, and the railway station adopted the new name from 24 August that same year.

-In the post war period of the 1940s and 1950s migrant hostels and housing commission estates were developed in suburbs along the line.

-Although the original terminus building at East Hills Station was demolished in 1987, the remainder of the East Hills Line from Turrella to Panania is the only line in Sydney with all platform buildings extant from its original construction phase (though some have been altered).

 In 2002 a lift to the platform was built along with steel awning that covered the stairs and extended to the building from street level.
 The station has the distinction of being one of the last in Sydney to sell "Edmondson" card type tickets.

 Construction work was underway in 2009 to upgrade the East Hills line generally following quadruplification of the line.
 In 2013, as part of the quadruplication of the line from Kingsgrove to Revesby, through lines were added on either side of the existing pair.